mike19283/PieLasrRun/README.md

 This program saves more than just clips. this can be used to save text and other links, too!
 Think of this as a bookmarks bar, but for chat.
 This only works for Pokemon currently, but I intend to make a custom bookmark feature that works for all games.
 Mod your bot to prevent potential eaten messages.

 NOTE
-Currently, you must run as administrator to get this to run.
+Currently, you must run as administrator to get this to run, only the first time though.